 Yep, you guessed it- I made a third pie.
 I am one determined gal.
 But this time, I cut back on the food coloring, somehow convinced that was the source of my problem.
 Still toxic.
 At that point, being not only determined, but the clever girl I am, I concluded that it must be my lemon juice (it was probably bad), so I went back to the store yet again.
 Then I made the final pie with the new lemon juice.
 And guess what?
 It tasted no better than the last 3 -ugh!

 I finally called my Mom for help and we eventually figured out the problem.
 But by that time, I had spent all bloody day making toxic pie and I had nothing to bring to the party!
-Now I really wish I would have had recipes like this easy Baked Artichoke dip in my arsenal back then -it really is the perfect quick, last minute game day recipe!
+Now I really wish I would have had recipes like this dip in my arsenal back then.
+This Baked Artichoke dip is so quick to make- it's the perfect last minute game day recipe!
 It would have come in very handy.